 Talk to an attorney about your car accident insurance claim

 Sutliff & Stout are experienced car accident attorneys who represent hurt clients who have been involved in car, motorcycle, and truck accidents in Houston and the surrounding areas.
 For a free and confidential consultation about your case, contact us at (713) 987-7111.

 Frequently Asked Questions About Negotiating a Car Accident Settlement

 Why should I settle my claim?
 Shouldn’t I file a personal injury lawsuit?

 Most personal injury claims settle out of court because it’s faster, less expensive, and not as risky.
-Trials are also stressful, and it can take months for a jury to reach a verdict.
+Trials are stressful, and it can take months for a jury to reach a verdict.
 After reviewing your case and settlement offers, your attorney will guide whether you should accept the offer or take the case to court.

 How does the insurance decide to offer a settlement?

-Claims adjusters will divide damages into physical damages, such as medical bills and property damage, and emotional damage, such as pain and suffering.
+Claims adjusters will divide damages into two categories: physical damages, such as medical bills and property damage, and emotional damage, such as pain and suffering.
 The first offer may be a percentage of what they think is the final value.
 Insurers do this to pay out as little as possible.

 Can I reject a settlement offer?

 Yes.
 However, we highly recommend that you consult with an experienced lawyer before choosing to do this.
 Having competent legal counsel at your back, guiding you through the negotiation process is highly valuable.